 Here at Embrey Mill we are proud to say that we have total “Walkability” in our neighborhood.
-You can walk to any of our park as well as from one phase of the development to the other.
-On any given day as you ride through Embrey Mill you will see moms, kids, and dog walkers traveling up and down our sidewalks.
 Our goal at Embrey Mill was for you to come home, park your car and leave the busy lifestyle behind you as your enjoy all the community has to offer.

 Join us on Saturday, August 27th for the first ever Embrey Mill Road Rally!
 We're excited to bring remote control cars, sponsored by HobbyTown USA, to Racetrack Park for kids and adults to race for prizes!

 Nothing is better than meandering through the Blue Ridge Mountains or Shenandoah Valley for a day trip.
 Thanks to being located conveniently close to 95.
 Embrey Mill is a great place to start your day adventures.